castorflex/SmoothProgressBar/README.md

     .interpolator(new DecelerateInterpolator())
     .sectionsCount(4)
     .separatorLength(8)     //You should use Resources#getDimensionPixelSize
-    .width(8)               //You should use Resources#getDimensionPixelSize
+    .strokeWidth(8f)         //You should use Resources#getDimension
     .speed(2.0)             //2 times faster
     .reversed(false)
     .mirrorMode(false)